Merchant growthMerchant growthPlaybookCheckout

 • Do not mix EURC into a USD-denominated payment promise.

-• Keep internal reporting grouped by settlement currency as well as token.
+• Keep payment reporting grouped by settlement currency as well as token.

 Make chain support unambiguous